-Figure 4: The difference between the mean log evidence estimates of the exact (grey solid) and inexact (black solid) SMC algorithms using MCMC kernels with the perfect SMC algorithm, and also the corresponding difference when using the inexact algorithm with perfect mixing (dashed).
+Fig. 4: The estimated bias in the log evidence estimates of the true (black solid), unbiased random weight (black dashed), biased random weight (grey solid) SMC algorithms using MCMC kernels, and the estimated bias when using the biased random weight algorithm with perfect mixing (grey dashed).

-4.3 Discussion
+3.5 Discussion

-In section 2.5 we observed clearly that the use of biased weights in IS can be useful for estimating the evidence in doubly intractable models, but we have not observed the same for SMC with biased weights.
+In section 2.6 we observed clearly that the use of biased weights in IS can be useful for estimating the evidence in doubly intractable models, but we have not observed the same for SMC with biased weights.
 When applied to the precision example in section 3.2, an inexact sampler (using the bridge estimator) did not outperform the exact sampler, despite the mean square error of the biased bridge weight estimates being substantially improved compared to the unbiased IS estimate.
 Over 10 runs the mean square error in the log evidence was 0.34 for the inexact sampler, compared to 0.28 for the exact sampler.
 This experience suggests that samplers with biased weights should be used with caution: weight estimates with low variance do not guarantee good performance due to the accumulation of bias in the SMC.